Bus trap

-A bus trap (car trap in the UK) is a metal grate placed over a ditch or pit in the road with tines (sides) spaced far enough apart that small (shorter axle) vehicles fall between the tines but close enough that larger-diameter-wheeled vehicles, such as buses, may pass.
-Cycles may cross broader sided examples.
+A bus trap (car trap in the UK) is a metal grate placed over a ditch or pit in the road with tines (sides) spaced far enough apart that small, shorter-axled vehicles fall between the sides, but longer-axled vehicles, such as buses, may pass.
+Cycles may cross broader-sided examples.

 Different versions exist for restricting access.
 The tines cross the path of the road, not parallel with the road direction.
 Small-wheeled vehicles bottom out in between the tines, preventing the vehicle from continuing over the obstacle.

-Deprecation and preferred alternatives
+Disadvantages

 Many domestic vehicles exist in the 21st century wide enough to navigate bus traps effectively, including wide-axle SUVs and 4x4s.
 Police cars and in some cases motorbikes are hindered by bus traps.
+When a vehicle hits a bus trap, the bus trap may also become damaged, requiring possibly extensive repairs.
+The driver may suffer 'potentially physical and psychological trauma' as a result of hitting a bus trap.

+Bus traps may also be counterproductive, as when a vehicle gets stuck, the bus services becomes disrupted until the vehicle can be towed out.

 Most cities favour other means of keeping cars out of bus-only areas, such as: